2025 Annual Conference

 Thursday, February 27 – 2:00 p.m – 3:00 p.m.

-The program culminated in a powerful youth pilgrimage to Canterbury, offering a hands-on experience of reconciliation in action.
+The program culminated in a powerful youth pilgrimage to Canterbury, providing a hands-on experience of reconciliation in action.
 Join adult leaders and teen participants in the “Difference” program to explore how three key habits—modeled in the life of Jesus—are shaping the next generation of Christians.
-Discover the practical tools and spiritual insights that are empowering youth to lead with compassion, bridge divides, and
+Discover practical tools and spiritual insights that are empowering youth to lead with compassion, bridge divides, and build a more just and peaceful future.

 Speakers:

-Priest and Director of Children, Youth and Family, Trinity Church; New York, New York
+The Rev. Matthew A. Welsch, Priest and Director of Children, Youth and Family, Trinity Church; New York, New York

 Ms. SK Doyle, Youth Minister, Trinity Church; New York, New York